-Magic City audiences will have an opportunity to see what the multi-talented winners of the YoungArts competition will present at the YoungArts campus and Miami Beach's Colony Theatre in an awe inspiring week of performances and exhibitions organized by the National YoungArts Foundation.
+Magic City audiences will have an opportunity to see what the multi-talented winners of the YoungArts competition will present at the YoungArts campus and Miami Beach's Colony Theater in an awe inspiring week of performances and exhibitions organized by the National YoungArts Foundation.

 Each year, YoungArts Week (held also in New York and Los Angeles) engages winners to network with their peers, work with professionals, spend the day in rehearsals and in collaboration and, ultimately, to present a fully produced show.
 The four events will include showings by visual artists, musicians, photographers, writers, cinematic artists, actors, dancers and singers.
 If that isn’t enough, the students and directors will create this magic in only one week.

 One of the participating dancers is Brandon Chang, a senior from Coral Reef High School.
-He will be spending an exhausting and thrilling week in preparation for the weekend performance at the Colony Theatre.
+He will be spending an exhausting and thrilling week in preparation for the weekend performance at the Colony Theater.
 A Miami native, Chang, has studied dance of all forms and styles for eleven years.
 He participated in the YoungArts Week last year and after that eye-opening initiation, is looking forward to seeing some of the artists he met then and making new friends.

 Chang recalls, “Last year, I was nervous going into this week.
 Meeting new people, not knowing exactly how it would work.
 As the week went on, it was so cool watching all of the other artists and collaborating with them.
 Having been a dancer all my life, I learned to really appreciate and respect the other art forms.
 I’m looking forward to seeing many of my colleagues that I usually never get to see.”